kchapelier/PRWM/implementations/obj2prwm/README.md

 CLI tool to convert WaveFront OBJ files into PRWM files.

+Packed Raw WebGL Model is a binary file format for nD geometries specifically designed for JavaScript and WebGL with a strong focus on fast parsing (from 1ms to 0.1ms in Chrome 59 on a MBP Late 2013).
+More information on this [here](https://github.com/kchapelier/PRWM).

 Currently this tool only support the conversion of OBJ containing a single model made of triangles.

 ## Installing